 The nation is understandably fascinated by what goes on behind the closed doors of our royal palaces, but few subjects have generated quite as much interest as what the royal family – and particularly Queen Elizabeth II herself – like to eat.

 Over the years, there have been numerous reports about what the Queen eats in a day, from elaborate afternoon teas to the chocolate biscuit cake that’s so iconic it had a place on the dessert table at Prince William and Kate’s wedding.
+In fact, Her Majesty’s sweet tooth is apparently ever-increasing, with afternoon tea treats disappearing faster than ever before.

 Back in the 90s, former pilot Graham Laurie says the Queen was also partial to a comforting tinned Fray Bentos pie when she travelled long-haul.
 ‘Do you know, [the family] used to love it,’ he said as part of a Channel 5 documentary.
 ‘I think it’s such a lovely change from all that fancy food which comes first class!’

-Although her tastes have likely moved on since then, there’s still one thing we don’t know about Her Majesty’s diet – her absolute favourite dish of all time.
+And although her tastes have likely moved on since then, there’s still one thing we don’t know about Her Majesty’s diet – her absolute favourite dish of all time.

 According to her staff, there’s a very good reason why Liz has never let slip the name of the meal she loves more than any other.
 Gordon Rayner, who served as royal correspondent at The Telegraph for more than 20 royal tours, told the Express recently: ‘As one of her staff told me, “If she said she had a favourite meal she would never get served anything else.”‘